Baba Pir

-Baba Pir (باباپير) (Note: Also romanized as Bābā Pīr) is a village in, and the capital of, Korzan Rud Rural District of the Central District of Tuyserkan County, Hamadan province, Iran.
+Baba Pir (باباپير) (Note: Also romanized as Bābā Pīr) is a village in, and the capital of, Korzan Rud Rural District in the Central District of Tuyserkan County, Hamadan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,502 in 448 households.
 The following census in 2011 counted 1,194 people in 427 households.
-The 2016 census measured the population of the village as 946 people in 408 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 946 people in 408 households, the most populous in its rural district.